shimspedy/sengov/content/states/new-york/marjorie-byrnes/_index.md

 seo_title: "contact Representative Marjorie Byrnes"
 subheader:
      greeting: Contact Representative Marjorie Byrnes
-     description: Marjorie L. Byrnes is an American politician and attorney from the state of New York.
-A Republican, Byrnes has represented the 133rd district of the New York State Assembly, covering Livingston County and other areas to the south of Rochester, since 2019.
+     description: Marjorie Byrnes was elected to the New York State Assembly on November 6, 2018.
+Her district is comprised of Livingston County and parts of Monroe, Ontario, Steuben and Wyoming counties.
 description: Contact Representative Marjorie Byrnes of New York.
 Contact information for Marjorie Byrnes includes email address, phone number, and mailing address.
 image: marjorie-byrnes.jpeg
 video: